 The Drug Use Review Board (DUR) is a requirement of the

-Director of Health and Human Resources.
+and Human Services.
 Members must be licensed to practice in the State of

-Nevada and either an actively practicing physician or
+Nevada and either an actively practicing physician or an actively practicing

-The DHCFP Chief of Pharmacy Services serves
+The DHCFP Chief of Pharmacy Services serves as

-as Coordinator to the DUR Board.
+Coordinator to the DUR Board.

-quarterly to monitor drugs for:
+The DUR Board meets quarterly to monitor drugs for:

-The DUR Board does this
+The DUR Board does this by establishing prior

 prospective drug review that is done electronically for each prescription

 filled at the Point of Sale (POS).

 are held quarterly and are open to the public.
 Anyone wishing to address the

 DUR Board may do so.
 Public comment is limited to three minutes per

 consideration must provide sufficient copies for each board member and a copy

 (electronic preferred) for the official record.